Pay your rates

 We will let you know when it has been set up.

 Make sure you have enough funds in your account to cover the payment.
-You may be charged fees it if can’t go through.
+You may be charged fees if it doesn't go through.

 Cancel or change your direct debit